 What is the Ichimoku Cloud?

-The Ichimoku Indicator includes many lines and information that may be complicated for inexperienced traders to understand, but most traders who know how to read and interpret the chart use it as a key tool for trading.
+The Ichimoku Indicator includes many lines and information that may be complicated for inexperienced traders to understand.
+However, traders who know how to read and interpret the Cloud use it as a key tool for trading.

 Several elements make up the Ichimoku Cloud.
 The elements consist of the following five moving averages:

-The first component of the Ichimoku cloud is the Tenkan-Sen, which is represented by a red line on the chart.
+The first component of the Ichimoku Cloud is the Tenkan-Sen, often represented by a red line on the chart.
 It is a moving average that is calculated by taking the average of the high and the low for the last nine periods.
 The market is deemed to be trending if the Tenkan-Sen is moving up or down.
 However, if the line moves horizontally, it indicates a ranging market.
 It is calculated as follows:

 Tenkan-Sen = (9-Period Highest High + 9-Period Lowest Low) / 2

 The Kijun-Sen is a support/resistance line that acts as an indicator of price movements in the future.
-It is represented by a blue line.
-It is similar to Tenkan-Sen, but it takes a longer time into consideration, usually 26 periods compared to Tenkan-Sen’s nine periods.
-It measured by taking the average of the local highs and lows for the last 26 periods.
-When plotted on a chart, the Kijun-sen is usually lower than the Tenkan-sen since the former comprises longer periods than the latter.
+It is usually represented by a blue line.
+The Kijun-Sen is similar to the Tenkan-Sen, but takes a longer time frame into consideration, usually 26 periods compared to Tenkan-Sen’s nine periods.
+It measured by taking the average of the highs and lows for the last 26 periods.
+When plotted on a chart, the Kijun-sen typically lags behind the Tenkan-sen since the former comprises longer periods than the latter.